Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Introduction

+Measurements of a SMBH mass using different techniques can result in inconsistent results \citep[e.g.,][]{wal13,wisdomvii}.
 A famous example is NGC 4486 (\gal) where the measurement from stellar dynamics \citep[][hereafter G11]{geb11} is twice the value from ionized gas kinematics \citep[][hereafter W13]{wal13}, with the two values differing by more than the 3$\sigma$ of each quoted measurement.